Hardware Asset Management: Expert Insights [+5 Tools]

 What is Hardware Asset Management?

-HAM is the practice that looks after hardware assets of your IT Assets Inventory.
+Hardware Asset Management is the practice that looks after hardware assets of your IT Asset Inventory.
 Simply put, the practice keeps an eye on the physical components that make up your live environment, including desktops, laptops, servers, and network equipment throughout their whole lifecycle – from procurement to retirement and recycling.

 HAM vs. SAM